Committee & AGM

 CREOS Annual General Meeting

-- Minutes of the last AGM, 2 May 2024: were approved as an accurate record.
+- Minutes of the last AGM, 12 May 2025: were approved as an accurate record.
+There were no questions.

 Recent Chair’s Reports